 - backlinks: these are links on other websites that point to your site

 Internal links show that your site is well-integrated.
 Just as importantly, they help readers to find additional related content that they might be interested in.
-If I’m mentioning CSS in a post that I’m writing, and I remember that I did an early post that provided more information about that, I’d just create a link in an appropriate place where I use the term CSS.
+If I’m mentioning CSS in a post that I’m writing, and I remember that I did an early post that provided more information about that, I’d just create a link in an appropriate place back to the original post.
+Even if few or no people click on your internal links, that’s okay; it’s having the structure that really matters.

 Backlinks are harder to get.
 You can build some yourself through accounts that you have on other web platforms, and also through things like guest posts and blog awards.
-There are more ideas on How to Increase Backlinks to Your Blog.
+There are more ideas here on generating backlinks.

-One way to see how your site is doing in terms of backlinks is by checking your Domain Authority, which is a metric developed by Moz that’s related to SEO.
+One way to see how your site is doing in terms of backlinks is by checking your DA (domain authority), a metric developed by Moz.
 It’s a logarithmic ranking out of 100, so it’s harder to jump from 15 to 16 than from 1 to 2.
 It’s heavily impacted by how many people are linking to your blog and how much DA cred they have.
 Brands wanting to work with influencers may be particularly interested in your DA score.

-- Ahrefs backlink checker: shows you which sites have links to yours; Ahrefs also does an extensive site audit to identify problems on your site
+- Ahrefs backlink checker: shows which sites link to yours; also has an extensive site audit tool

-- Check My Links: a Google Chrome extension that checks all the links on a loaded page to see that they’re working
+- Check My Links: a Google Chrome extension that checks all the links on a page

 - Moz’s link explorer: shows backlinks to your site

-- Neil Patel’s SEO analyzer: gives you feedback on a number of SEO areas
+- Neil Patel’s SEO analyzer: gives feedback on a number of SEO areas

-- SEMRush: gives site audit feedback and info about backlinks
+- SEMRush: gives info about backlinks and does a 50-page site audit

-- SEObility: a free site audit tool to check your technical SEO
+- SEObility: a free site audit tool to check your technical SEO—it covers a lot of pages and can be repeated daily

-- Grammark, GrammarCheck & Hemingway App: let you copy and paste text into their website and get feedback
+- Grammark, GrammarCheck & Hemingway App: copy and paste text into their website

 - Cliché Finder: paste in text, and it will point out any parts of it that are highly clichéd

-- OneLook Thesaurus: you can input single words or phrases.
+- OneLook Thesaurus: input single words or phrases

 And finally, here are my anti-rules for writing.
 Remember, it’s okay to blog your way.
 Blogging should be fun, so enjoy it!